CrytoCodeWizard/React-Job-Search-Logger-Project/README.md

 Job Search Logger is application designed to help keep track of job posting during a job search.

-The application allows for roles to be saved with a status that can be changed as the process progresses.
+The application allows for roles/job postings to be saved with a status that can be changed as the job search process progresses.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Initial requirements to run the App

-This applicaiton requires backend and front end application which are logged in separate repos in GitHub.
+This application requires backend and front end applications which are logged in separate repos in GitHub.

 This document is part of the frontend: https://github.com/Nadiafa/job-search-logger-frontend